Youssefb89/HopIn/README.md

 ---

-## Project Description

-# 🚗 HopIn — Campus Carpooling Made Simple
+# HopIn ~ Campus Carpooling Made Simple

 **HopIn** is a campus-focused carpooling web application designed to help **University of Regina** students who live far from campus or outside Regina find affordable, reliable rides to and from the university.